dataset-ninja/cholec-seg8k/README.md

-# CholecSeg8k: A Semantic Segmentation Dataset for Laparoscopic Cholecystectomy
+# CholecSeg8k: A Semantic Segmentation Dataset for Laparoscopic Cholecystectomy Based on Cholec80

-CholecSeg8k is a dataset for semantic segmentation and object detection tasks.
+CholecSeg8k is a dataset for semantic segmentation task.